kevserea/PixthicIsometricGridGenerator/README.md

 #### 〰

-**Pixthic LayerColorLabel** is a companion plugin that allows you to colorize, organize, and visually tag layers.
+**Layer Color Label** is a companion plugin that allows you to colorize, organize, and visually tag layers.

 ## Features
 ✔ **Pastel Color Presets** – Mint, Sky, Peach, Lavender, and Butter tones for a clean look.